harrybournis/capstoned-api-documentation/source/includes/endpoints/projects/_projects.md

 Parameter | Type | Description | Unique?
 --------- | ------- | ----------- | -----------
-assignment_id | Integer | The id of the Assignment that the project belongs to project_name | string | The name of the Project.
+assignment_id | Integer | The id of the Assignment that the project belongs to unit_id | Integer | The id of the Unit that the project belongs to project_name | string | The name of the Project.
 Given by the Lecturer. | unique for the assignment team_name | string | The name of the Team.
 Given by the Students. | unique for the assignment enrollment_key | string | The key used by the Student to enrol in the Project. |